-Senate is responsible to Council for teaching, examinations and research.
+Senate is responsible to the Board of Trustees for teaching, examinations and research.
 No new academic award may be adopted by the University without Senate’s agreement.
-Senate advises Council on changes to ordinances and regulations, and academic ordinances may be made only with Senate’s consent.
+Senate advises the Board of Trustees on changes to ordinances and regulations, and academic ordinances may be made only with Senate’s consent.

-Senate supervises faculties and makes recommendations to Council about academic posts and the structure of faculties, schools and departments.
-It advises Council as to the appointment or removal from office of the Vice-Chancellor, Pro Vice-Chancellors and academic staff.
-It recommends to Council the appointment of honorary and emeritus professors and the award of honorary fellowships and degrees.
+Senate supervises faculties and makes recommendations to the Board of Trustees about academic posts and the structure of faculties, schools and departments.
+It advises the Board of Trustees as to the appointment or removal from office of the Vice-Chancellor, Pro Vice-Chancellors and academic staff.
+It recommends to the Board of Trustees the appointment of honorary and emeritus professors and the award of honorary fellowships and degrees.
 Senate has its own Standing Orders of Senate (Office document, 69kB).

 It awards fellowships, scholarships and prizes.
 Senate regulates the admission of students to the University and makes regulations concerning student discipline.
-Senate may declare an opinion on any matter relating to the University and Council must take Senate’s views into consideration.
+Senate may declare an opinion on any matter relating to the University and the Board of Trustees must take Senate’s views into consideration.

-Chair's Vacation Powers (PDF, 17kB)refers to acts or decisions that would normally require the authority of Council or Senate but are made between meetings of either body, and particularly over the summer vacation.
+Chair's Vacation Powers (PDF, 17kB)refers to acts or decisions that would normally require the authority of the Board of Trustees or Senate but are made between meetings of either body, and particularly over the summer vacation.
 For Senate, these require the authority of the Vice-Chancellor (under powers authorised annually by Senate), or a Pro-Vice-Chancellor, acting in the absence of the Vice-Chancellor (under Statute 6).

 Senate normally meets 5 times a year.
 Its Chair is the Vice-Chancellor.
-After each meeting, Senate reports to Council.
+After each meeting, Senate reports to the Board of Trustees.